Community-Cleanup/Co-Cleanup-Docs/README.md

 The sign up page is a minimal design that makes it clear to the user what is needed to sign up.

 5. By signing up the users agree to the Terms of Service, Privacy Policy, and Cookie Policy.
-Coloring and underlining will show the user that these headings are also clickable links so that they can read the associated terms and policies.
+Colouring and underlining will show the user that these headings are also clickable links so that they can read the associated terms and policies.

 ![Sign Up Page Wireframe](./docs/wireframes/sign-up.png)